Lung Volume Reduction Surgery

 How to be evaluated for LVRS

 Anyone who meets the general criteria can be considered for a formal evaluation.
 This would involve a thorough review of the patient’s medical history, physical exam, pulmonary function studies, and imaging studies.
-These imaging studies can be done with your referring medical doctor or at the USC University Hospital.
+These imaging studies can be done with your referring medical doctor or at the Keck Hospital of USC.
 If these preliminary studies meet the required criteria, further evaluations will be performed as necessary.
 Once all necessary information has been assembled, the patient will then be discussed in the USC Cardiothoracic Surgery Lung Failure Management Conference to discuss whether LVRS should be offered to the patient.
 In some cases patients may be considered better candidates for lung transplantation; which would be offered in those instances.
 To be considered for LVRS, contact the USC Department of Cardiothoracic Surgery.